 But, if the House of Soviets is an abandoned building that stains the reputation of Kaliningrad due to its ugliness, why the city doesn’t tear it down?
 This is a complicated question, and the answer is even more complicated.
-For me to try to answer it, I will have to explain a little bit of the history behind this brutalist building.
+To try to answer it, I will have to explain a little bit of the history behind this brutalist building.

 Before it was Kaliningrad, the city was called Königsberg, and it was the most significant German town west of Berlin.
-During the Second World War, Königsberg was the first vital German city that was taken by the Soviet Army.
+During the Second World War, Königsberg was the first vital German city that the Soviet Army took.
 During the battle, the Königsberg Castle was severely damaged and, when the town came under the control of the Soviet Union, the local authorities decided to demolish the castle.
-They argued that they shouldn’t preserve the castle remains since it was a symbol of fascism in the city.
+They argued that they shouldn’t preserve the castle because it was a symbol of fascism in the city.
 They didn’t care about the Königsberger Schloss rich history: it started being built back in 1257 by Teutonic Knights, and it was one of the landmarks of East Prussia.

-After the end of the Second World War, while control of the USSR, the castle was blown up, demolished and cleared away.
-Around 1964, two architectural competitions for the redevelopment of the area happened and included design studios and architecture offices from Russia, Lithuania, Latvia, and Estonia.
-The winning design was from Kiev-born architect Yulian L. Shvartsbreim.
+After the end of the Second World War, while in control of the USSR, the castle was blown up, demolished and cleared away.
+Around 1964, two architectural competitions for the area’s redevelopment happened and included design studios and architecture offices from Russia, Lithuania, Latvia, and Estonia.
+The winning design was from Kyiv-born architect Yulian L. Shvartsbreim.
 He ran the workshop TsNIIEP and was a well-respected citizen and architect in the Soviet Union.

 This project was heavily influenced by the works of Oscar Niemeyer and Lúcio Costa who developed Brasília, Brazil’s Capital, a couple of years before.
 Construction of the House of Soviets began in 1970, and the building was intended to be used as the central administration office in the entire Kaliningrad Oblast.
 But things didn’t go very well during construction.